“If only HP knew what HP knows, we would be three times more productive.” -Lewis Platt

-Making knowledge available to employees who need it or wish to learn more can empower them.
+Making knowledge available to agents who need it or wish to learn more can empower them.
 When given quick, easy access to the right information, without having to ask permission first can boost productivity and staff retention.

-Customer-facing knowledge management tools, otherwise known as web self-service automate routine questions, removing the mundane from agents’ roles, as a result they can deal with more complex customer issues, promoting staff morale.
+Customer-facing knowledge management tools, otherwise known as web self-service automate routine questions, removing the mundane from agents’ roles.
+As a result they can deal with more complex customer issues, promoting staff morale.